 There are four primary stages regarding the creation of steel garter springs:

 - Cutting & coiling the reels of steel wire - The strength of the spring will be based on the thickness of the wire used.
 Compression springs are designed to have their coils spaced apart, where extension springs have no distance between the coils.

-- Joining the ends – The spring’s circular shaped can be made by interlocking the loops at each end of the spring, utilizing a short connector with a hook and loop or reducing the diameter of one end of the spring so that it fits into the other end.
+- Joining the ends – The spring’s circular shape can be made by interlocking the loops at each end of the spring.
+Utilizing a short connector with a hook and loop or reducing the diameter of one end of the spring so that it fits into the other end.
 This is called a nib joint.

 - Heat Treating – This involves putting a spring into a high temperature oven and allowing it to cool slowly.

-- Final Touches – Depending on the need, these springs can be can ground, set, shot peened or coated.
+- Final Touches – Depending on the need, these springs can ground, set, shot-peened, or coated.

 Stanley Steel & Stamping can make your springs either out of carbon or stainless steel.
 Carbon steel springs cost less to produce and tend to have very high yield strengths.
-They also return to their original shape very easily.
-We can also heat treat your springs if your application calls for it.
+They also return to their original shape very quickly.
+We can even treat your springs if your application calls for it.

-For over 45 years, Stanley Spring has been manufacturing the finest springs in the industry.
+For over seven decades, Stanley Spring has been manufacturing the finest springs in the industry.
 We would love the opportunity to discuss your specific needs with you.
-When you partner with Stanley Spring & Stamping, you can rest assured that you have made a very good business decision.
+When you partner with Stanley Spring & Stamping, you can rest assured that you have made an excellent business decision.
 We will put our team of dedicated, experienced professionals to work for you.